 This has caused some problems in alleviating poverty and lots of state projects to reduce the suffering of the state citizens are not fully executed.

 UNIVERSITY, POLYTECHNIC AND COLLEGES

-Abia state presently has four universities; The top of these universities was established by the Federal government of Nigeria in 1992 to function as a specialized university of Agriculture.
+Abia state is blessed with several higher institutions.
+The top of these universities was established by the Federal government of Nigeria in 1992 to function as a specialized university of Agriculture.
 This university was named after the Premier of Eastern Nigeria during the first Republic (Chief Michael Okpara).